kanriapp/website/src/content/docs/reference/troubleshooting.md

 Delete this file and on the next start, the application should be working as usual.
 If you want to have a copy of your data saved, you can also create a copy of .kanri.dat.

-**All of your data should be safe, only your board background images might stop working**.
+**All of your data should be safe, only your board background images might disappear until you add them back.**